merondun/merothon/README.md

 **OUTPUTS:**

+A `.txt` file with these columns:

+* **Region**: `$name` of region
- region $name, observed difference of mean value within region - mean value from background, and the number of windows/sites considered within the target region.
+* **Observed**: Observed difference of mean value within region - mean value from background.
+Note that since this is the real observed value, it only has a single value per region.
+* **Permutations**: Difference calculated for *n* permutations.
+Each row corresponds to a different permutation.
+* **Windows**: Number of windows considered for that permutation.

 Window overlap is INCLUSIVE, so if the region overlaps the genomic coordinates at all, it will be included.
 For base-pair data, simply encode $end as $start.

 ```
 head chr_MT_log2CNV_Permutations.txt